awsdocs/amazon-athena-user-guide/doc_source/s3-permissions.md

 + [Cross\-account Access in Athena to Amazon S3 Buckets](cross-account-permissions.md)\.

 **Note**
-Athena does not support restricting or allowing access to Amazon S3 resources based on the `aws:SourceIp` condition key\.
+Athena does not support restricting or allowing access to Amazon S3 resources based on the `aws:SourceIp`, `aws:SourceVpc`, or `aws:SourceVpce` condition keys\.